Acoustic Communications Group

 In-situ programming:

-All Micromodem 1.3 firmware versions do not support in-situ programming.
-All Micromodem 1.3 firmware versions AUV-0-92-0-28 or newer that have BRN and BSP NVRAM parameters supports in-situ programming.
-The Micromodem 1.3 bootloader version must be version 1.3.2 or newer to support in-situ programming.
+Not all Micromodem-1.3 firmware versions support in-situ programming.
+All Micromodem-1.3 firmware versions AUV-0-92-0-28 or newer that have BRN and BSP NVRAM parameters support in-situ programming.
+The Micromodem-1.3 bootloader version must be version 1.3.2 or newer to support in-situ programming.

 Hardware Versions and Firmware:

-The 1.1 and 1.1b Micromodem hardware is not compatible with the 1.3 firmware and should not be upgraded nor should the v1.3 boards be downgraded.
+The v1.1 and v1.1b Micromodem hardware is not compatible with the v1.3 firmware and should not be upgraded nor should the v1.3 boards be downgraded.

-Micromodem 2.0 firmware cannot be used on Micromodem 1.3 hardware.
-Micromodem 1.3 hardware cannot be used on Micromodem 2.0 hardware.
+Micromodem-2 firmware cannot be used on Micromodem-1.3 hardware.
+Micromodem-1.3 firmware cannot be used on Micromodem-2 hardware.

 Print Friendly, PDF & Email